zsparal/api-documentation/source/reference/v1/refunds-api/get-refund.rst

               .. type:: decimal

             - The total amount in EUR that is already refunded.
-For some payment methods, this amount may be higher than the payment amount, for example to allow reimbursement of the costs for a return shipment to the consumer.
+For some payment methods, this amount may be higher than the payment amount, for example to allow reimbursement of the costs for a return shipment to your customer.

           * - ``amountRemaining``